Skip to main content

 NIST-Compliant LTO Tape Sanitization: Our Approach

-At [Your Company Name], we specialize in end-to-end data destruction solutions tailored to retired magnetic tape media.
+At DES Technologies, we specialize in end-to-end data destruction solutions tailored to retired magnetic tape media.
 Our services align strictly with NIST 800-88 recommendations, ensuring data is securely disposed of and irretrievable.

 Initial Media Assessment